IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 2. Loop variables
 3. State information, either unpacked (marginally faster) or in form of named tuples (more convenient)

-And here's our pipeline that takes and calls a UDF to generate an order:
+And here's our pipeline that takes and calls an order function:

 ```pycon
 >>> @njit